-Movement, the Free Teaching Institution and the School Institutes (Monés, 1987).
+In contrast to this education by the clergy, which sometimes had an anti-modern tinge, there were educational renewal movements which focused on combating illiteracy, extending compulsory schooling and promoting innovative teaching methods, such as the New School Movement, the Free Teaching Institution and the School Institutes (Monés 1987).
 Other significant initiatives included hygienism (which sought to improve the health of the new generations by promoting, for example, holiday centres in the country or at the seaside) and the Pedagogical Missions (which sought to bring education and culture to rural communities, using cultural media such as mobile libraries, theatre and film).
-It should be remembered that, at this time, the majority of young people in rural areas did not study but worked as farm hands or apprentices (Lorite, 1987; Mayayo, 1987).
+It should be remembered that, at this time, the majority of young people in rural areas did not study but worked as farm hands or apprentices (Lorite 1987; Mayayo 1987).

-In the field of education in leisure, the scout movement became established very quickly, especially in the larger cities.
-The initial impetus came from members of the armed forces (who founded Exploradores de España (Scouts of Spain) to spread patriotic ideals).
-In 1913 a Spanish delegation participated in the first major international scout gathering in Birmingham, and Spain was one of the founder members of the international scout movement in 1922.
-In 1933 the Church promoted a confessional branch, called Scouts Hispanos, which was shortlived.
-Scouting was also linked with the Montessori, Decroly and Casa de los Niños educational movements and with such concepts as centres of interest, active schooling, custom schooling etc. It was in Catalonia that it had the greatest impact, in connection with emerging nationalism.
-The Jovestels de Cataluña, who were linked with the CADCI (a non-manual workers' organisation combining the working class movement with Catalan nationalism), already had two centres in operation in 1912.
+In the field of education in leisure, the Scout movement became established very quickly, especially in the larger cities.
+The initial impetus came from members of the armed forces (who founded Exploradores de España, Scouts of Spain, to spread patriotic ideals).
+In 1913 a Spanish delegation participated in the first major international Scout gathering in Birmingham, England; and Spain was one of the founder members of the international Scout movement in 1922.
+In 1933 the church promoted a confessional branch, called Scouts Hispanos, which was short-lived.
+Scouting was also linked with the Montessori, Decroly and Casa de los Niños educational movements and with such concepts as centres of interest, active schooling and custom schooling.
+It was in Catalonia that it had the greatest impact, in connection with emerging nationalism.
+The Jovestels de Cataluña, who were linked with the CADCI (a non-manual workers' organisation combining the working-class movement with Catalan nationalism), already had two centres in operation in 1912.
 In addition to Exploradores de España, branches linked to Catalan nationalism emerged, one confessional, promoted by the writer Folch i Torres, known as Pomells de Joventut (founded in 1920), the other non-religious, including such organisations as Jove Atlàntida (founded in 1923), sponsored by republican and anarchist groups, and the Palestra group (founded in 1930), sponsored by Batista i Roca after his studies in England, and with a pro-independence line.
-All these branches were banned at the end of the war and did not reappear until well into the post-war period (Serra, 1968; Solà, 1987).
+All these branches were banned at the end of the war and did not reappear until well into the post-war period (Serra 1968; Solà 1987).

-After the 1st Federal Republic (1868-1872), broad sections of working class and student youth were attracted to republican and revolutionary ideologies.
-The new ideas were often associated with young people (Ucelay da Cal, 1987).
-Foremost among these was anarchism, which combined politics with a counter-cultural tradition characterised by such practices as vegetarianism, the promotion of Esperanto, country outings, co-education, people's libraries etc., which were very popular among working-class and rural youth (Tavera, 1987).
-In the socialist and communist camp, social work with young people took the form of pioneer groups modelled on the Soviet komsomol (Casteràs, 1974).
+After the First Federal Republic (1868-72), broad sections of working-class and student youth were attracted to republican and revolutionary ideologies.
+The new ideas were often associated with young people (Ucelay da Cal 1987).
+Foremost among these was anarchism, which combined politics with a counter-cultural tradition characterised by such practices as vegetarianism, the promotion of Esperanto, country outings, co-education, and people's libraries, which were very popular among working-class and rural youth (Tavera 1987).
+In the socialist and communist camp, social work with young people took the form of pioneer groups modelled on the Soviet Komsomol (Casteràs 1974).
 Mention should also be made of the youth wing of the populist Radical Party, known as the Jóvenes Bárbaros (young barbarians).
-During the military dictatorship of Primo de Rivera (1923-1931), a number of conservative patriotic youth movements were formed, but did not have too many repercussions (Vila d'Abadal, 1985).
+During the military dictatorship of Primo de Rivera (1923-31), a number of conservative patriotic youth movements were formed, but did not have too much impact (Vila-Abadal 1985).